OpenLume

 Module 1

 Every tool in this roadmap runs on Linux.
-Get confident with the command line, file system, networking, and shell scripting — the skills that separate people who use DevOps tools from people who understand them.
+Get fluent with the shell, file system, processes, networking, and scripting — the skills that separate people who use DevOps tools from people who understand them.

-Project: Spin up an Ubuntu instance, configure SSH key-based login, create a deploy user with sudo access, write a bash script that checks disk usage, memory, and running services — then schedule it with cron to run every 5 minutes and log output to a file.
+Project: Spin up an Ubuntu VM, configure SSH key-based login, create a deploy user with sudo access, and write a bash script that checks disk usage, memory, and running services — scheduled with cron to log every 5 minutes.

 Module 2